 Policies and Fees

-- Please fill out an Image Request Form: http://www.doaks.org/about/photographic-services/online-image-request-form.
-Make sure to provide publication information and a detailed description of the image you are requesting, including any negative or accession numbers, if known.
+- Fill out an Image Request Form: http://www.doaks.org/about/photographic-services/online-image-request-form.
+Provide publication information and a detailed description of the image you are requesting, including any negative or accession numbers, if known.
 If you found the image in a publication, please supply citation information and figure/plate numbers to facilitate your request.

 - ICFA staff will review your request and determine whether we are able to grant permission for publication.
-Please note that Dumbarton Oaks does not own copyright for all of the images in our collections.
+Note that Dumbarton Oaks does not own copyright for all of the images in our collections.

 - If we are able to provide permission, ICFA staff will scan the item at high resolution in TIFF format.

 - We do not charge use or permission fees for scholarly, educational, or non-commercial publications.
 However, for ICFA staff to produce a publication-quality image:

 * There is a $20 charge for items that have not yet been scanned or digitized.